-- Any participating interested party may request an oral hearing during the 5.1 preliminary and/or final investigation phases of an investigation, provided the party indicates reasons for not relying on written submissions only.
-The Commission may refuse an oral hearing if granting such hearing will unduly delay the finalisation of a preliminary or final determination. - 5.2 No request for an oral hearing will be considered more than 60 days after the initiation of the investigation.
+- 5.1 Any participating interested party may request an oral hearing during the investigation, provided the party indicates reasons for not relying on written submissions only.
+The Commission may refuse an oral hearing if granting such hearing will unduly delay the finalisation of a preliminary or final determination. - No request for an oral hearing will be considered more than 60 days after the initiation of the investigation.